HanjiangHu/HanjiangHu.github.io/_pages/about.md

 Recent News
 ===
 * Nov.
-2020: One first-author and another two co-first-author papers have been submitted to ICRA 2021 !
+2020: One first-author and another two co-first-author papers have been submitted to ICRA/RAL 2021 !
+One co-first-author paper has been submitted to CVPR 2021 !
 [Here](https://hanjianghu.github.io/publications/) for full publications.

 * Oct.
 2020: [Paper](https://arxiv.org/pdf/2010.00573.pdf) and [code](https://github.com/HanjiangHu/DASGIL) of our work "DASGIL: Domain Adaptation for Semantic and Geometric-aware Image-based Localization" are available !